 Promoting brands in niche markets: an example

-Roughly speaking, this company has two options:
+Roughly speaking, such a company has two options:

-- Reach out to a the population in their area in general.
+- Reach out to the population in their area in general.
 This will be very costly and yield a low ROI, even in the long run; or

 - Focus on improving the visibility and brand awareness among people that need their services, through targeted campaigns.
-This will have far visibility, but will be much less costly and yield a higher ROI.
+This will have far visibility but will be much less costly and yield a higher ROI.

 Conclusion: if your organization operates in a niche and the marketing budget is a constraint, common sense and real-life experience show that a targeted brand advertising campaign is much more efficient in terms of generating brand uplift, sales, and revenue.